AriFordsham/GHCWiki/gitlab/merge-requests.md

  * Via the web interface using the "Cherry-pick" button on the merged MR. While convenient, this is only possible if there are no merge conflicts with the stable branch.
 Be sure to **select the correct target branch**.
  * Via the command-line using the `git cherry-pick` command.
 In this case select the appropriate "backport" template (e.g. `backport-for-ghc-8.8`) when creating your merge request.

-After the merge request is created ensure that the ~backport label is applied.
+After the merge request is created ensure it has the ~backport label applied and that its milestone is set appropriately.

 Once the backport MR lands the ~"backport needed" label can be removed from the source MR.